 Vietnam’s flavours tend to shift from fresh and zingy in the north to richer and spicier as you travel south.
-Our range of bespoke street food tours are the best way to get the measure of each region’s cuisine, and along with your guide’s local knowledge, timing is everything: early birds definitely catch the best eats!
-Head out on an early-morning Hanoi wander to wrap yourself around that bowl of breakfast pho, maybe dipping in a few quay dough sticks (Selective Asia founder Nick’s favourite combo).
+Our range of bespoke street food tours are the best way to get the measure of each region’s cuisine and, along with your guide’s local knowledge, timing is everything: early birds definitely catch the best eats!
+Head out on early-morning Hanoi wanders to wrap yourself around bowls of breakfast pho, maybe dipping in a few quay dough sticks (Selective Asia founder Nick’s favourite combo).
 Try xoi xeo sticky rice, stuffed banh mi baguettes, and banh cuon rice rolls, all washed down with an eye-wateringly strong cup of ca phe (Vietnamese coffee) or clarifying green tea - the perfect way to start the day.

 And there’s so much more.
-Tasting Vietnam can incorporate everything from Hue’s multi-course Imperial feasts fit for an emperor to private picnics bedside rural rice fields, everywhere from Mai Chau to Hoi An.
-Just say the word - we’ll tailor your foodie moments to your tastes, from fulfilling your street food cravings to securing tables at the best restaurants.
-Let your guide lead the way, open your heart to new flavours and dive in.
+Tasting Vietnam can incorporate everything from Hue’s multi-course Imperial feasts to private picnics bedside rural rice fields everywhere from Mai Chau to Hoi An.
+Just say the word and we’ll tailor foodie moments to your tastes, from fulfilling your street food cravings to securing tables at the best restaurants.
+Let your guide lead the way - open your heart to new flavours and dive in.